 On my first project I never really got the “diagonal clove hitch knot.”
 No matter what I tried it never looked like the video.
-I ripped out the entire row several times and started over about 3 times.
+I ripped out the entire row several times and started over about three times.
 I finally decided to “let it go.”

 Confession No. 2:

 It’s not hard if you take it step by step and keep track of which step you are on.
 My one mistake I made (I had to rip out an entire row) I made because I got a little too relaxed and didn’t pay enough attention to the step by step process.

-Tip: To keep track of where you are in the steps I recommend using a highlighter and marking off the steps as you complete them.
+Tip: To keep track of where you are in the steps, I recommend using a highlighter and marking off the steps as you complete them.

 Confession No. 3:

 Don’t worry if you completely forget all the knots you thought you already learned in your practice project.
 You can do what I did.
 Every time I started on a new knot I just went back to YouTube and looked up the knot.
 There are easy to follow short videos on every macramé knot in the book.
 What did we do before YouTube, right?